Force, Energy, Motion, and Mathematical Techniques

 An external SQA exam is sat at the end of the course.

-You must have a good grasp of the following :
+QS: Mechanics Scholar Advanced Higher Mechanics Past PapersYou must have a good grasp of the following:

 Working with time-dependent graphs.

-Working with rates of change with respect to time in one dimension.
+Rates of change in one dimension.

-Using equations of motion in one dimension under constant acceleration
+Equations of motion under constant acceleration.

 Working with the concept of conservation of linear momentum.

-Using the concepts of kinetic and/or potential energy to applying the
+Using the concepts of kinetic and/or potential energy

 Applying equations to motion in a horizontal circle with uniform angular velocity.

-Using equations for horizontal circular motion alongside Newton's Inverse Square Law of Gravitation.
+Using equations for horizontal circular motion alongside Newton's Inverse Square Law of Gravitation

 Working with the concept of Simple Harmonic Motion (SHM).

-Applying Hooke's Law to problems involving Simple Harmonic Motion.
+Applying Hooke's Law to problems involving Simple Harmonic Motion

 Determining the turning effect of force.